Bo-Lennart/memory_game/docs/README.md

 # Memory Game - Portfolio project 2 - JavaScript

-Memory Game is an interactive online home page where the use can play a simple card memory game, three levels with 20 tries to find all pairs.
+Memory Game is an interactive online home page where the user can play a simple card memory game, three levels with 20 tries to find all pairs.

 You can access the site here: <a href="https://bo-lennart.github.io/memory_game/" target="_blank">Memory Game Page</a>